fuchengh/bitchat-clone/doc/design_doc.md

   * `len`: exact bytes of payload in this fragment (last chunk is shorter).
 * Reassembly rules: Buffer by (sender, msg_id); accept out-of-order; deliver only when all seq in [0,total) arrive.
 Evict incomplete messages after a timeout to cap memory.

-### 4.3 Crypto boundary (PSK AEAD; XChaCha20-Poly1305 later)
+### 4.3 Crypto boundary (PSK AEAD; XChaCha20‑Poly1305)

-* What we do: A small PskAead interface sits between app and proto.
-Migrating to XChaCha20-Poly1305 requires no changes to transport/proto.
+* We use **XChaCha20‑Poly1305** with a 32‑byte PSK.
+Transport/proto layers are unchanged by the choice of AEAD.
-* We fragment ciphertext+tag across chunks; every fragment carries its header and uses identical AAD derivation, so the receiver rejects mismatched or replayed pieces.
+* We fragment ciphertext+tag across chunks.
+Every fragment carries its header and uses identical AAD derivation, so the receiver rejects mismatched or replayed pieces.

 ### 4.4 Fixed roles (central/peripheral)